aggrand/kube-workshop/readme.md

 ### Other Projects

+- The [original workshop](https://github.com/benc-uk/kube-primer) this was forked from
+- Set up a real cluster from scratch with [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way)
 - Enable the [Kubernetes dashboard](https://github.com/kubernetes/dashboard)
 - Enabling TLS with certificates from Let's Encrypt using [Cert Manager](https://cert-manager.io/docs/)
 - Observability